DC-analysis/dclab/docs/sec_av_lme4.rst

 deformation is used.

-To perform a differential feature analysis, simply add the reservoir measurements to the :class:`dclab.lme4.wrapr.Rlme4` class.
+To perform a differential feature analysis, simply add the reservoir measurements to the :class:`dclab.lme4.wrapr.Rlme4` class (they are recognized as reservoir measurements via their meta data).

 .. code:: python